C-Span | Carl Sagan | December 10, 1985 | Running Time: 16:53

 Lighter Living | Bill Rees | October 5, 2019 | Running Time: 20:11

 Rees fully understands that the underlying environmental problem is overshoot, and he is passionately dedicated to solving the resulting ecological crisis.
 However, he ascribes humankind's unsustainable behavior to "our technological optimism and growth fetish", thereby ignoring capitalism and its ecocidal logic, and he embraces the untenable emissions-reductions story (see here).
-Although he acknowledges that sustainable behavior requires appropriate social and political conditions, he never considers a revolutionary shift to achieve these.
-Briefly stated, he is aware of the planet's critical condition, but succumbs to the capitalist order that created this condition in the first place.
+Although he acknowledges that sustainable behavior requires appropriate social and political conditions, he never considers an AI takeover or other fundamental shift to achieve these.
+Briefly stated, he is aware of the planet's critical condition, but succumbs to the capitalist order that created and perpetuates it.

 Jeff Gibbs & Michael Moore | April 21, 2020 | Running Time: 1:39:56